Each year, more than 10,000 Santa Fe public school students ride school buses to The Lensic to experience an event in the performing arts.

 In April 2011, the contemporary dance company, Trey McIntyre Project, met with 25 high school students from the New Mexico School of the Arts for an intensive dance workshop the day before the troupe's performance at The Lensic.

 In 2010, Desert Academy students produced the original Laramie Project.
 Andy Paris, a writer and creator of the groundbreaking play was a mentor to the students throughout their rehearsals.
-See Santa Fe New Mexican story about Desert Academy's production of The Laramie Project.

 Once a year, Santa Fe and Capital High Schools perform a musical or theater piece on The Lensic stage.
 Last year, Capital High performed the Rodgers and Hammerstein production of Cinderella.